confighub/flux-bridge/README.md

 cub helm install --namespace reloader reloader reloader --repo https://stakater.github.io/stakater-charts
 ```

-Then set its target to the target advertized by the flux-bridge for the local cluster.
+Then set its target to the target advertised by the flux-bridge for the local cluster.

 ```shell
 cub unit set-target reloader flux-bridge-poc